 - Garlic Parmesan Butter Sauce- Add ⅓ cup of grated parmesan cheese along with the parsley.
-I especially love this version on a grilled chicken breast or on chicken wings.
+I especially love this version on grilled chicken breast or on chicken wings.

 - Roasted Garlic Butter Sauce- Add half a head of roasted garlic in place of the fresh garlic.

 Leftover garlic sauce will keep for 2 weeks when stored in an airtight container in the refrigerator.